kamalbuilds/aMaci-variable-voice-credit-solution/README.md

-# variable-voice-credit-maci-solution
+# amaci-variable-voice-credit-solution

-To enhance the A-MACI system by allowing variable Voice Credits, we can introduce a new mechanism that ensures anonymity and anti-collusion while accommodating voters with different Voice Credits.
+To enhance the A-MACI system by allowing variable Voice Credits, we are introducing a new mechanism that ensures anonymity and anti-collusion while accommodating voters with different Voice Credits.

 Here's a comprehensive solution: